San Buenaventura (Ventura), California Therapists

 Mental Health Resources in Ventura, California

 Thanks to attention from both state and federal entities, more funds are being directed towards initiatives aimed at combatting mental illness.
-Residents of Ventura are fortunate in having so many options to choose from.
+Residents of Ventura are fortunate to have so many options to choose from.
 The Aurora Vista Del Mar Hospital is a local psychiatric hospital providing a bevy of services to those in need living in the area.
 Ventura County Behavioral Health is a medical clinic offering treatment solutions and resources similar to the aforementioned hospital.